These Oreo Cheesecake Bars are a great dessert recipe for the Super Bowl or any party!

 Let’s start over.

-When I think of the Super Bowl, I think of deep fried mozzarella sticks, giant bowls of chili and hot wings, hip-widening creamy dips, and bite sized desserts– many of them, preferably with chocolate.
+When I think of the Super Bowl, I think of wonton mozzarella sticks, giant bowls of Spicy Harlem Meatloaf Chili, hip-widening Creamy Hot Crab Dip, and bite sized desserts– many of them, preferably with chocolate.

 We’ve had a good long run of healthy recipes here on the blog, but I hope you’re as ready as I am to jump back on the dessert train.
 I’ve grown to love cooking over the years, and I’ve really enjoyed this season of healthier recipes.
 But baking is my first love and there’s nothing like the warmth of the oven, the drum of my mixer blade, and the smell of dessert wafting from the kitchen to make my soul happy.